KevinMoonLab/Nexarag/paper.md

 # Acknowledgements

 We acknowledge the open‑source ecosystems behind Neo4j, Cytoscape.js, D3.js, RabbitMQ, FastAPI, Ollama, and the Model Context Protocol, as well as contributors and users who provided feedback during development.
+This research was supported in part by the NSF under Grant 221235.

 # References